BastilleBSD/bastille/README.md

 Community Support
 =================
 We would love to hear your feedback on Bastille!
-Please join us on the [BastilleBSD Chat Server](https://chat.bastillebsd.org) and let us know what you think.
-Registration is currently open pending email verification.
+Please join us in the [#bastillebsd](ircs://chat.freenode.net:6697/bastillebsd) and let us know what you think.

 Be mindful of the [Bastille Code of Conduct](https://github.com/BastilleBSD/bastille/blob/master/CODE-OF-CONDUCT.md)